sedlakmate/arduino-ultrasound-distance-measurement/README.md

 * OCTOPUS 036A Segmentric LED Brick
 * breadboard, resistors, wires and other tools according to the wiring schemas

+# Wiring

+Wiring is only partially provided in the [Ultrasound_distance.ino](https://github.com/szedlakmate/arduino-ultrasound-distance-measurement/blob/master/Ultrasound_distance/Ultrasound_distance/Ultrasound_distance.ino) file.

 # Deployment

 For deploying the code, the official Arduino application is suggested.

-# Note

-Wiring is not provided yet but might be found in the project files.